 Drive Highway 1 north of Fort Bragg until the road turns inland to connect with U.S. 101 after about an hour of driving.
 Opt for the Avenue of the Giants, a 31-mile drive through redwoods by the Eel River.
 Even though it’s only 31 miles, the drive could take a few hours if you decide to get out of your car and ponder the trees.

 Continue on U.S. 101 another 10 minutes or so to charming Arcata.
 Wander through the redwoods of the Arcata Community Forest before sundown.
 Dine at one of the restaurants surrounding the lively Arcata Plaza.
+Then catch a live band or arthouse movie at The Miniplex in Richards’ Goat Tavern.

 Start your morning with a tasty crepe from Arcata’s Renata’s Creperie and Espresso before hitting U.S. 101 North on your final day.
 About 20 minutes north (15 miles), exit to the scenic coastal city of Trinidad.
 Have your camera handy for photos of Trinidad Memorial Lighthouse, Trinidad Head and Trinidad State Beach.